enriquegonzalezgutierrez/numista/README.md

 ---

+## ✅ Running Tests

+The project uses Pest for testing.
+The test environment is configured to use an in-memory SQLite database to ensure tests are fast and do not interfere with your development data.

+- `make test`: Run the entire test suite.
+- `make test-feature`: Run only the Feature tests.
+- `make test-unit`: Run only the Unit tests.
+- `make test-coverage`: Run tests and generate a code coverage report in the terminal.

+---

 ## 🛠️ Useful Make Commands

 - `make up`: Build and start all containers.
 - `make setup`: **Run this after `make up` on a fresh install.** Installs dependencies, generates key, and runs migrations with seeders.
+- `make test`: Run all automated tests.
 - `make down`: Stop and remove all containers, networks, and volumes.
 - `make stop`: Stop containers without removing them.
 - `make logs`: View real-time logs for all services.